sumeetag/InsightDataScience/README.md

 heapq to maintain max heap and min heap inorder to calculate moving median

+math library to round the median.

 import sys

 from datetime import datetime

 import time

+import math

 from heapq import *